 Traumatic Brain Injuries (TBI)

 TBI can be very difficult to prove because they are not visible to the naked eye.
 Another reason is that symptoms of TBI take long to manifest.
-Immediately after an accident, you should go for a medical examination to determine whether you have brain injury.
+Immediately after an accident, you should go for a medical examination to determine whether you have a brain injury.
 Also, seek legal counsel to give you the advice and guidance you need for you to get fully compensated.
 Imaging medical equipment such as ultrasound, MRI’s, and CAT scans are used during the medical examination.
 They provide a visual verification of your internal brain injuries.

 Personal Injury Law